yrmvgh/yiufcrawl/FUTURE.md

 will provide a list of 12 items instead of 4.
 Player still only chooses 1.
 Inverted form of this presents one random item to the player, which they get 4 of.
 Amplified inverted form gives 12 copies of 1 random item.
 Xom loves this particular usage of inversion scrolls...

-# Version 1.5

-## Spell casting time

-Time it takes to cast a spell should vary by spellcasting skill from 1.5 (at 0) to 0.5 (at 20).

 ## Magic costs no longer are fixed for spells

 Spell magic costs will be changed to be geometric instead of linear